Factions with their own pages:

 - The Patriarch: The Paternova, the leader of the Navis Nobilite, who is called the "father of the Warp", and is somehow able to increase the Warp sense of his family's Navigators.

-- Walking the Cosmos: Some Navigator families abandon their wealthy estates and take to wandering the galaxy.
+- Walking the Earth: Some Navigator families abandon their wealthy estates and take to wandering the galaxy.

 - Weirdness Coupon: The Navigators are mutants whose elders begin mutating beyond the norms of the "holy human form", and yet are fantastically wealthy and have a permanent seat on the High Lords of Terra.
 They're so absolutely vital to star travel that they have to be given these things.